Penske Entertainment

 From 1988 to 1990, Miles served as executive director of corporate relations for Eli Lilly and Company, an international pharmaceutical, medical instrument and agricultural chemical company headquartered in Indianapolis.

-Miles serves on the board of LDI, Ltd., a century-old family office, funding and operating customer-focused, middle-market company.
 Miles serves on numerous civic and non-profit boards and committees.

 Miles earned his bachelor’s degree from Wabash College and is a member of the Wabash College Athletic Hall of Fame.